Murder of Tamaz Ginturi: Victims

-Tamaz Ginturi (aged 58) and Levan Dotiashvili (aged 33) were both residents of Kirbali, a village ~500m from the internationally recognized South Ossetian-Georgian border.
+Tamaz Ginturi (aged 58) and Levan Dotiashvili (aged 33) were both residents of Kirbali, a village ~500m from the internationally unrecognized South Ossetian-Georgian border.
 Ginturi was a veteran of the Russo-Georgian War as a member of the Karaleti Special Forces.

 Events

 The border between South Ossetia and Georgia is manned jointly by the FSB and the South Ossetian State Security Committee (KGB) and have engaged in the practice of "creeping occupation" or "creeping annexation", where, periodically, Russian and South Ossetian forces move the border fence marking the boundary of South Ossetia deeper into Georgian territory a couple dozen meters at a time.
 Due to this, the border has moved from 500m away from the village, to right on top of it, with South Ossetia "annexing" the church and graveyard just to the north of the village.

-Both Ginturi and Dotiashvili lost loved ones in the 2008 war who were buried in the village's cemetery, in Ginturi's case, his father.
-On November 6, 2023, pair made an attempt to pay respects when FSB personnel opened fire, shooting Ginturi several times in the chest and back and taking Dotiashvili into custody, sending him to a prison in Tskhinvali.
+Both Ginturi and Dotiashvili lost loved ones in the 2008 war who were buried in the village's cemetery; in Ginturi's case, his father.
+On November 6, 2023, the pair made an attempt to pay respects in the cemetery when FSB personnel opened fire, shooting Ginturi several times in the chest and back and taking Dotiashvili into custody, sending him to a prison in Tskhinvali.
 According to Dotiashvili, the Russian forces did not attack when they crossed the border, or paid respects at the cemetery, but rather ambushed the pair on the doorstep to the locked, abandoned, St. George of Lomisi Church where they tried to light a candle for their lost ones.
-According to residents of Kirbali, Ginturi was not killed instantly, but rather he slowly bled to death while Russia border guards prevented anyone from approaching and offering aid.
+According to residents of Kirbali, Ginturi was not killed instantly, but rather slowly bled to death while Russia border guards prevented anyone from approaching and offering aid.

-Immediately after the murder of Ginturi and kidnapping of Dotiashvili the State Security Service of Georgia (SUS) convened a meeting with Russian representatives and the EU Monitoring Mission.
-At said meeting, Russian officials agreed to release Dotiashvili and that Ginturi's killers will be punished.
+Immediately after the murder of Ginturi and kidnapping of Dotiashvili, the State Security Service of Georgia (SUS) convened a meeting with Russian representatives and the EU Monitoring Mission.
+At said meeting, Russian officials agreed to release Dotiashvili and to punish Ginturi's killers.
 Meanwhile, the Foreign Ministry of South Ossetia stated that Ginturi and Dotiashvili "displayed an extreme level of aggression towards the servicemen of the border guard and posed a threat to their life and health", refusing to apologize for the incident.
 Additionally, South Ossetian officials reported that Ginturi was killed while attempting to cross the border while intoxicated, a claim rejected by both Georgian and Russian officials, and directly contrary to Dotiashvili's testimony that the pair came under attack while attempting to return to Georgia.
-Additionally, South Ossetian officials denied any deaths, and stated that one suspect was taken to a hospital in Georgia, which never happened, and that both Ginturi and Dotiashvili were "radical representatives" of Mikheil Saakashvili and that the pair who sought to destroy the South Ossetian border and state and called on the Georgian government to recognize South Ossetia as independent to prevent further border incidents.
+Additionally, South Ossetian officials denied any deaths, and stated that one suspect was taken to a hospital in Georgia, which never happened, and that both Ginturi and Dotiashvili were "radical representatives" of Mikheil Saakashvili and that the pair sought to destroy the South Ossetian border and state and called on the Georgian government to recognize South Ossetia as independent to prevent further border incidents.